 from this glorious privilege and the prerogatives of His grace.
-In short, who is it that says here that it is men who ought to serid them? @Romans 12: 6 - 8 says not a word of *ordination for the ministry;* on the contrary, it is said that each one ought to act according to the gift which has been entrusted to him. &#8220;Let a man so account of us, as of the ministers of Christ, and stewards of the mysteries of God,&#8221; @1 Corinthians 4: 1, 2.
+In short, who is it that says here that it is men who ought to send them? @Romans 12: 6 - 8 says not a word of ordination *for the ministry*; on the contrary, it is said that each one ought to act according to the gift which has been entrusted to him.
+"Let a man so account of us, as of the ministers of Christ, and stewards of the mysteries of God", @1 Corinthians 4: 1, 2.
 Because I ought to consider the apostle as a minister of Christ, does it follow from this, that there ought to be a clergy in the church of God?
 I am perhaps slow of apprehension, but I see no sequence in this reasoning, although I heartily acknowledge the apostle to be what he says.
-But does the reporter hold the clergy, from which he has separated himself,| to be what the apostle was?
+But does the reporter hold the clergy, from which he has separated himself,¦ to be what the apostle was?
 If not, the point in question is clearly quite another thing.
-God had sent the apostle*;* it was necessary to acknowledge him as such; but if one desires to find out how, it will not be difficult to discern in this very epistle, that it was not because he was sent and ordained by men: &#8220;Say to Archippus, Take heed to the ministry which thou hast received in the Lord, that thou fulfil it,&#8221; @Colossians 4: 17.
+God had sent the apostle; it was necessary to acknowledge him as such; but if one desires to find out how, it will not be difficult to discern in this very epistle, that it was not because he was sent and ordained by men: "Say to Archippus, Take heed to the ministry which thou hast received in the Lord, that thou fulfil it", @Colossians 4: 17.
 Who says that Archippus had received this ministry through the intervention of man?

 I find in the parable of the talents (@Matthew 25), that faithfulness consisted in that they had acted on their own responsibility, without waiting for anything further than the communication of the gift on the part of Christ, because they had a right confidence in the goodness of their Master and the understanding of His will.
 He who would have had some other warrant, was condemned out of his own mouth.
 I am far from putting ordained men in this category; I speak only of the grand principle; for many among them have laboured faithfully in the sphere they have given themselves, and have even acted with a good conscience in this respect.
 Perhaps they may be found somewhat of the number of those who have put out their money to the banker.